Elicea Ku-tab, 10 mg 56 pcs

 Nervous system disorders:

-very often: headache
+very common: headache

 often: insomnia, drowsiness, dizziness, paresthesia, tremor;

-recommon: serotonin syndrome;
+rarely: serotonin syndrome;

 Visual disorders:

-Hearing organ and labyrinth disorders:
+Hearing and labyrinth disorders:

-infrequent: tinnitus (tinnitus).
+uncommon: tinnitus (tinnitus).

-Cardiovascular disorders:
+Cardiovascular system disorders:

-infrequent: tachycardia;
+uncommon: tachycardia;

 rarely: bradycardia;

-frequent unknown: prolongation of the QT interval on the electrocardiogram (ECG), orthostatic hypotension.
+frequency unknown: prolongation of the QT interval on the electrocardiogram (ECG), orthostatic hypotension.

-Disorders of the respiratory system, thoracic and mediastinal organs:
+Disorders of the respiratory system, chest and mediastinal organs:

 often: sinusitis, yawning;

-Gastrointestinal tract disorders:
+Gastrointestinal disorders:

 very often: nausea;

-often: Diarrhea, constipation, vomiting, dry oral mucosa;
+often: diarrhea, constipation, vomiting, dry mouth;

-infrequently: gastrointestinal bleeding (including bleeding from the rectum).
+uncommon: gastrointestinal bleeding (including bleeding from the rectum).

-Disorders of theliver and biliary tract:
+Disorders of the liver and biliary tract:

-frequency unknown: hepatitis, increased activity of “liver” enzymes.
+frequency unknown: hepatitis, increased activity of liver enzymes.

 often: increased sweating;

-infrequent: urticaria, alopecia, skin rash, skin itching;
+uncommon: urticaria, alopecia, skin rash, itching;

 frequency unknown: ecchymosis, angioedema.